 Peer review policy

-The editor will decide whether a paper is suitable for peer review and will make the final decision.
+The editors will decide whether a paper is suitable for peer review and will make the final decision.
 Peer review is performed by members of the the Editorial Board and/or by external referees.
+Manuscripts undergo peer review by two independent referees, exceptionally by one or three referees.
 We use single-blind peer reviewing, in which reviewers are aware of the identity of authors, while the referees´ reports provided to authors are anonymous.
 Referees are given 14 days to undertake the review.

 Appeals and complaints

-In case of any appeals and complaints authors should contact the editor.
-If the issue cannot be resolved, authors may contact the ombudsman who will mediate between author and editor.
+In case of any appeals and complaints authors should contact the editors.
+If the issue cannot be resolved, authors may contact the ombudsman who will mediate between author and editors.